TomNgTech/Groceries-Recipes-Meal-Plan-Frontend/README.md

 General info about the app

 ## Recipes
  Recipes are listed in the Recipes page.
-Each recipe has a title, a list of ingredients.
+Each recipe has a title and a list of ingredients.
 The user can add a new recipe, edit an existing recipe, and delete a recipe.

  - Creating a new recipe: The user can add a new recipe by clicking on the "Add Recipe" button.
 The user can add a title by typing in the textbox.
 The user adds ingredients via selecting the checkbox in the list of ingredients on the right side and adjust quanity of ingredients in the list on the left.
 The user can also remove ingredients from recipe by unselecting the checkbox.
 The user can save the recipe by clicking on the "Submit" button.
 The user can exit the form by either clicking "Submit" or clicking off-modal.
 A recipe has to have a title and at least one ingredient.